cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 az container show --name my-cloud-textbook
 ```

-This outputs a lot of detailed information about the container, including when it started and completed pulling the image from Docker Hub:
+This outputs a lot of detailed information about the container, including when it started and completed pulling the image from the container registry:

 ![cloud_progress](../img/cloud_progress.png)